-Keen Independent conducted additional analyses to assess whether the disparities for minority- or woman-owned firms could have occurred by chance (i.e., whether results are "statistically significant").
+Keen Independent conducted additional analyses to assess whether the disparities for people of color and woman-owned firms could have occurred by chance (i.e., whether results are "statistically significant").

 Examination of whether chance in sampling could explain any disparities.
 Keen Independent can reject sampling in the collection of utilization and availability information as a cause for any disparities.